vjda/nexus3-casc-cli/README.md

 #### `realms`

 Security realms are used for authentication and authorization of different types of users.
-You can enable or disable as follows:
+You can enable or disable them as follows:

 ```yaml
 realms: